-To be able to order in English, you need to be familiar with food vocabulary in English, expression to order food and some grammar structures.
+To be able to order in English, you need to be familiar with food vocabulary in English, expressions to order food and some grammar structures.

 This is a list of important vocabulary to order food in a restaurant or similar places.